 43 Bye Street.

-It was suggested that steps be taken to deal with this property forthwith as due to broken doors and windows unauthorised persons were able to enter.
 As it is proposed to deal with this property in the site works the committee recommend that the Surveyor be instructed to arrange for it to be securely boarded up until the scheme is put in hand.

 We know that Emily Rayner owned Freeman's buildings in 1910 and I am sure that the story below explains the buildings' name.

+Emily Jane Rayner (1872 ─ 1951) was the niece of James Freeman.
 James Freeman (1838 ─ 1903) lived in Worcester St. and never married, Emily is at his house in every census.
 He was a respectable member of Ledbury Society as this report shows:

 From the Gloucestershire Echo June 15th 1903

+OLD INHABITANT'S FUNERAL.
+On Sunday, at Ledbury Cemetery, the funeral took place of Mr. James Freeman, one of the oldest inhabitants, who died Wednesday last at the age 65 years.
 Deceased gentleman was at the time of his death chairman of the directors of the Ledbury Markets and Fairs Company a director the Gas Company, one the original founders of the Ledbury Building Society, chairman of the Liberal Unionist Association, and treasurer the local court foresters.
+Representatives of all the above bodies attended the funeral.

 Showing electricity poles these pictures must have been taken after 1914 when the Ledbury Electricity Supply was first discussed.